marinels/webrx-react/README.md

 ### Bundle Profiling

 Webpack bundles can be profiled to validate optimized bundling, minimizing size, and deduplication of modules.
 Profiled bundles produce a `stats.json` file beside the bundler output.
+To profile a webpack bundle, use the `--env.profile` flag. i.e.,

+`npm run bundle -- --env.profile`

 The following tools are useful at processing profiled bundle stats files: